Print Logo

 Statement of terms and conditions [#agb]

+Together with its partner organisation eCH, the DPSS promotes standardisation, namely in the interoperability and joint use of technical solutions by multiple administrative offices.
 The activities of eCH aim to facilitate electronic cooperation between authorities, as well as between authorities and third parties.
 To this end, new areas for standardisation are identified and prioritised, and standards are developed, adopted and maintained.
-Standardisation forms a necessary basis for various eGovernment projects and affects almost all areas for action in the Digital Public Services Switzerland strategy for 2024–2027, either directly or indirectly.
+Standardisation forms a necessary basis for various projects, is one of the DPSS's areas for action, and affects almost all other areas for action in the Digital Public Services Switzerland strategy for 2024 to 2027, either directly or indirectly.
 Under the implementation plan, the highest level of standardisation possible is encouraged.
 This should reduce the burden on the implementing authorities.

 To find out more [https://www.administration-numerique-suisse.ch/en/implementation/egovernment-implementation-plan/promoting-e-participation-projects-and-innovations]